Meet Kelli Worley, MS, RDN, CSOWM, LD, owner of Nutrition Solutions

 What else do I like to do?

-When I’m not immersed in nutrition, I am with my 5 daughters and my husband.
+When I’m not immersed in nutrition, I am with my 5 daughters.
+My dear husband passed away August 16, 2020 from cancer.
+My daughters are my motivation every day to take care of myself.
 I also like to walk/run, garden, spend time outside, do family history, and bake.
 If I can ever find a spare moment, I love to read and craft.

 Education and Certification